ASSOCIATION OF VA PSYCHOLOGIST LEADERS

 involvement in accreditation and licensing/credentialing bodies, or

-within the Veterans Health Administration of the U. S. Department of
+within the U.S. Department of

 Veterans Affairs shall be eligible for election to active membership in